 Atlantic Avenue, Brooklyn

-Atlantic Avenue had 5 fatal crashes, 359 injury crashes, and 713 total collisions in 2023 alone.
+Atlantic Avenue saw 713 total collisions in 2023, including 6 fatal crashes and 357 injury crashes across all vehicle types, per NYC Open Data.
 The corridor’s width, speed, and heavy truck traffic from the Brooklyn port area make it particularly hazardous for riders.
 The most dangerous stretch runs through East New York and Brownsville, where the avenue widens and drivers accelerate.

 In September 2025, a motorcycle collision with an SUV on Atlantic Avenue killed two people, underscoring the corridor’s danger for riders.